 New Name: Sabiduría Latina/o Psychology Emphasis

-Sabiduria, the Latina/o Psychology Emphasis allows students from the three School of Professional Psychology programs to gain competencies in Latina/o psychology and culturally informed work that can be adapted or translated and applied to other multicultural groups.
+Sabiduria, the Latina/o Psychology Emphasis allows students from the three School of Graduate Psychology programs to gain competencies in Latina/o psychology and culturally informed work that can be adapted or translated and applied to other multicultural groups.
 The emphasis is ideal for students with different levels of Spanish proficiency who want to be trained in Latina/o culture and/or multicultural areas.
 The emphasis provides students opportunity to focus their training on culturally informed services with Latina/os and individuals from other diverse cultural backgrounds; while at the same time working on improving their Spanish proficiency.
 It is not required, but desired, that students have Spanish language skills.

 The emphasis provides students with classes, clinical practicum, community service and research experiences that focus on working with Latina/os and/or Spanish-speaking individuals.
 Outreach, health and wellness, and community psychology components and services are integrated throughout the emphasis requirements.